Best Diet for Hypothyroidism

 - Starchy plant foods such as sweet potatoes and cassava

-People with hypothyroidism should try to avoid alcohol, coffee, and green tea as it may cause irritation in the thyroid gland.
+People should try to avoid alcohol, coffee, and green tea as it may cause irritation in the thyroid gland.

-For help managing hypothyroidism symptoms, schedule an appointment and speak with one of the skilled physicians at Family Medical Centers.
+For help managing these symptoms, schedule an appointment and speak with one of the skilled physicians at Family Medical Centers.